echrisinger/git_report/README.md

 Report requests & generated reports are communicated to & from the server, also via SQS.

-Server-side, [GEvent](https://github.com/gevent/gevent), a Python coroutine-based concurrency library polls for new report requests, and new file system events.
+Server-side, we use [GEvent](https://github.com/gevent/gevent) to schedule polling for new report requests, and new file system events.
 This is done by running a beat thread per SQS queue on a second to sub-second interval.
-When a heartbeat occurs, we poll the SQS queue, and handle any events that occurred.
+When a beat occurs, we poll the SQS queue, and handle any events that occurred.

+Client-side, reports are displayed using pyfiglet for ASCII art & graphics.

 ## Development